nofrontsec/rustdesk-purge/README.md

 ## Usage

-The script should be run on the RustDesk server itself and supports two commands: `view` and `delete`.
+The script can be run on the RustDesk server itself and supports two commands: `view` and `delete`.
+You can run the script anywhere, as long as you give it the URL to your RustDesk API.

 ### Viewing Devices (`view`)